Will-Griffiths-Ireland/Memoria/README.md

 ### **User Stories:**

-* As a user, I want to game to load quickly on my device
+* As a player, I want to game to load quickly on my device
-* As a user, I want a fun and engaging experience
+* As a player, I want a fun and engaging experience
-* As a user, I want to have a clear objective that provides a challenge
+* As a player, I want to have a clear objective that provides a challenge
-* as a user, I want progression and reward
+* as a player, I want progression and reward
 * as a user, I want to save my game settings
+* as a user, I want options to configure the game specifically to me
 * as a user, I want to configure the game to match my devices abilities
 * as a user, I want quick access to control audio

 ### **Game Aims:**

+* The game should, scale the interface to the users device
+* The game should, allow user interface zoom and scale proportionally
-* The game should, display cleanly
+* The game should, present the user with multiple game themes

 ### **Wireframes:**